nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enter book barcode and reader name to allow that reader to borrow a book
+1. User enter book barcode and reader name to allow that reader to borrow a book.
-2. SmartLib displays successful borrowing information
+2. SmartLib displays successful borrowing information.

 **Extensions**

 * 1a.
-The book does not exist
+The book does not exist.
 * 1b.
-The reader does not exist
+The reader does not exist.
 * 1c.
-The book is currently not available
+The book is currently not available.
 * 1d.
-The reader has borrowed more than the number of books allowed
+The reader has borrowed more than the number of books allowed.

   Use case ends.